Artem-Schander/L5ModularDocs/docs/README.md

 documentationLink: /getting-started/
 features:
 - title: Organized Codebase
-  details: The main goal of L5Modular is to build more organized projects by separate the project into a modules.
-Each module represents a part of the project that works independently from other modules.
+  details: The main goal of L5Modular is to build better organized projects by separate the project into modules.
 - title: Reusable Modules
   details: A nice side effect is the reusability of the modules.
 There are often enough projects where you don't have to reinvent the wheel.
 A platform to share and look for modules will be soon published.
 - title: Free & Open Source